 - How do I choose between all the Summerfuel programs offered?

-- What are the differences between a Study Abroad homestay and a Study Abroad residential program?
+- What are the differences between a LCI homestay and a LCI residential program?

-- I’m interested in Spanish in España, how do I choose between the different towns?
+- I’m interested in a lci homestay program, how do i choose between the different towns?

-- How is the program at Oxford different from the programs in the US?
+- How is the Pre-College program at Oxford different from the programs in the US?

-- Are your College Experience programs at UMass & Berkeley the same?
+- Are your Pre-College programs at Amherst, Berkeley & Boston the same?

-- What are the differences between CAP and other College Experience programs?
+- What are the differences between CAP and Pre-College programs?

-- Are your CAP programs at Columbia, UC Berkeley and Tufts all the same?
+- Are your CAP programs at Tufts, Columbia and UC Berkeley all the same?

 - When should I attend a CAP program?